javascript-tutorial/server/README.md

     你好世界 |
 ```

-P.S In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux/MacOS).
+P.S In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux or homebrew/macports for MacOS).

 ## Helper script: extract strings